 Human health research

-The Voyager Technologies IPO, expected in 2025, with a range between US$2 and 3 billion, is widely anticipated and well covered by many space news (see Space News) and financial new websites (See Yahoo for this Whopper of a headline: Palantir-Backed Voyager Eyes $3B IPO Amid AI-Driven Defense and Space Boom).
-Voyager is not a one-trick pony, or one-tech space company.
-It has multiple vertices and opportunities, but a lot of its future success is riding on one asset: Its participation in a private space station that could replace the ISS.
-The Voyager Technologies price could be a bumpy ride before it finds a fair trading range.
+Voyager is not a one-trick pony, or a one-tech space company.
+It has multiple verticals and build-out opportunities, but a lot of its future success is riding on one asset: Its participation in a private space station that could replace the ISS.